cartesi/docs/cartesi-rollups/development/node-configuration.md

 A voucher can only be executed once the dApp's consensus submits a claim containing it, i.e., when their corresponding epoch is closed.

-By default, the node closes an epoch once a day, which is not practical for development and testing purposes - where you may want to deposit and withdraw assets quickly.

 To change the default epoch duration, run: